karlnicholas/javaee-security-quickstart-archetype/readme.md

 Insure Wildfy's `security-domain` is configured.
 See specific instructions above.
-Start the local wildfly server, e.g., $JBOSS_HOME/bin/standalone.sh If you want to watch it run the tests, then install the firefox browser.
+Start the local wildfly server, e.g., $JBOSS_HOME/bin/standalone.sh If you want to watch it run the tests install Firefox.

 For headless testing, use:
 ```bash